 A bonified tropical city known for its party life, its resident crocodiles and for being a city so so far away from everything, it’s quite a unique place to be all on its own.

-Wait crocodiles?
-The difference with Darwin and the rest of the cities in Australia?
+Wait, crocodiles?
+The difference between Darwin and the rest of the cities in Australia?
 Crocodiles are not in a zoo but all around the waterways in and around the city.
 You can even go cage diving with a 5m saltie (Australian for a saltwater crocodile) in the Cage of Death at the Crocosaurus Cove right in the middle of the city.

 Did you know crocodiles aren’t the only animals that can kill you up in the Northern Territory?
 Read all about those scary animals in the wild here.